 The Evil Within

-Gameplay is similar to Resident Evil, with you evading or fighting your way through deadly foes as you struggle to piece together what’s actually going on.
+Gameplay is similar to Resident Evil, with you evading or fighting your way through swarms of deadly foes as you struggle to piece together what’s actually going on.
 Expect buckets of gore and some truly memorable death scenes, as popularised by Resi 4.

 The Evil Within really doesn’t mess about.
 Right at the start of the game, you’re confronted by one of the later boss creatures; a massive butcher with a metal mask, who wields a chainsaw.
 Your only weapon?
 A measly little knife.
 Time to hide.